William Wentworth: Advocate for reform

 On 26 October 1829, Wentworth married Sarah Cox, a convict-descended currency lass whom he had represented in her successful 1825 breach of promise suit.
 The proceeding had been the first such case in Australia.
-Prior to the marriage, William and Sarah had named their first daughter Thomasine in honour of Sir Thomas Brisbane.
+William and Sarah had already named their first daughter Thomasine, in honour of Governor Sir Thomas Brisbane.
 A love poem from William to Sarah appeared in The Australian three days prior to their marriage.

-In 1830, the Imperial Parliament incorporated Wentworth's legal argument that convicts could only be removed from assignments if to their benefit.
-It required the Governor to consult the Executive Council before doing so.
-This followed protracted conflict between Governor Darling and reformists including Wentworth, involving Darling's reassignment of The Monitor's foreman printer to a road gang.
+Darling's reassignment of The Monitor's foreman printer — a convict — to a road gang furthered conflict between himself and the reformists.
+Wentworth made the legal argument that convicts could only be removed from assignments if such was to their benefit.
+Subsequently, in 1830, the same was incorporated in legislation by the Imperial Parliament.
+The Governor was thereafter required to consult the Executive Council before any reassignment.